jamesfalkner/MicroProfileThorntailOnAzure/README.md

 Once all of these values are set, then check the box to "Agree to the terms and conditions" and then click the Purchase button.

 #### Deployment
 A notification will pop up in the top right notifying you of the deployment.
 Click the notifications icon and then click "Deployment in progress...".
 The deployment will take 15-20 minutes.
-Once completed select "outputs to receive" the URL of the Origin console and SSH information.
+Once completed select "Outputs" to receive the URL of the OpenShift Origin console and SSH information.

 ![OutputsToReceive](images/outputs.png)